18F/state-faq/pages/z-common-questions.md

 #### Once we hire an agile vendor, how do we know they’re going to deliver what we want?

 Vendors that can do agile work will respond to the way you are working.
-We recommend having an empowered product owner - a single person
+We recommend having an empowered product owner — a single person who acts as the point of contact for the vendor, and who can serve as a zealous advocate for the success of the project.
 In a well-run agile project you will get working product from your vendors every two weeks.
 If you don’t, then you have a problem.
 If you do, then you can evaluate their deliverables every two weeks

 #### What about governance?
 And IV&V?
 How does that work with agile development?